 The Society of Dance History Scholars advances the field of dance studies through research, publication, performance, and outreach to audiences across the arts, humanities, and social sciences.
 UB faculty and students are involved in the organizations as members, writers and researchers.
 Please visit their website for more information: http://www.sdhs.org/

 The University at Buffalo’s Department of Theatre & Dance and Jon Lehrer, Artistic Director ofLehrerDance have formed a partnership between the UB dance program and the Buffalo-based professional dance company.
 This unique collaboration brings together higher education and the professional world of concert dance, with benefits that serve both groups.

 UB Dance and LehrerDance interface by sharing unique artistic resources.
-UB Dance majors have the opportunity to take weekly classes in the LehrerDance technique, and Lehrer sets a choreographic work on the University’s Zodiaque Dance Company and Ensemble Company.
+UB Dance majors have the opportunity to take weekly classes in the LehrerDance technique, and Lehrer sets a choreographic work on the University’s Zodiaque Dance Company.
 Additionally, an observership is awarded to two senior dance majors, affording them the opportunity to learn company repertoire while gaining valuable insight into the professional world of dance.

 In turn, the LehrerDance Company rehearses in the UB dance studios during academic calendar breaks and makes its “summer home” in the Center for the Arts’ spacious dance studios.
 Here, new company works are created to be toured internationally.
 Please visit their website for more information: www.lehrerdance.org